Property photos

 Price

-Our client's freehold interest in the property is available for sale at £690,000
+Our client’s freehold interest in the property is available for sale at offers in the region of £720,000

 The property is not registered for VAT and therefore VAT will not be payable on the purchase price.